VATSIM-UK/UK-Sector-File/Contributing.md

 * Commit your changes
  * When writing commit messages, consider closing your issues via the commit message (by starting the message with "fix #22" or "fixes #22" and then your description.
   * The issues will be referenced in the first instance and then closed once the MR is accepted.
- * Ensure the commit message includes a reference to the issue (hash following by the issue number)
 * **Add your changes to the CHANGELOG.md file**
 * Push the commit(s) to your fork
 * Submit a merge request (MR) to the development branch